-And while the cute creative red, white, and blue patriotic sweets are usually the “star” of the meal, how about a showy salad as a healthy option to balance all of those desserts?
-If you’re searching for a side dish for your Memorial Day menu, I’m sharing this simple and delicious asparagus salad recipe that compliments almost any summer meal!
+And while the cute creative red, white, and blue patriotic sweets are usually the “star” of the meal, how about a showy salad as a healthy option to balance out all of those desserts?

 What’s in Balsamic Asparagus, Tomato, and Feta Salad?